Distribution of signless Laplacian eigenvalues and graph invariants: Introduction

 All graphs considered in this paper are simple and finite.
 Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
 For $v\in V(G)$, denote by $N_G(v)$ the neighborhood of $v$ in $G$, and $\delta_G(v)$ denotes the degree of $v$ in $G$.
 Denote by $\delta(G)$ the minimum degree of $G$.
 For an $n$-vertex graph $G$, the signless Laplacian matrix of $G$ is the $n\times n$ matrix $Q(G)=(q_{uv})_{u,v\in V(G)}$, where

 That is, $Q(G)$ is equal to the sum of the diagonal degree matrix and the adjacency matrix of $G$.
 The eigenvalues of $Q(G)$ are known as the signless Laplacian eigenvalues of $G$, which we denote by $q_1(G), \dots, q_n(G)$, arranged in nonincreasing order.
 That is, $q_j(G)$ is the $j$-th (largest) signless Laplacian eigenvalue of $G$ for $j=1,\dots, n$.
-It is known that $Q(G)$ is a semi-positive matrix, so $q_n(G)\ge 0$.
+It is known that $Q(G)$ is a positive semidefinite matrix, so $q_n(G)\ge 0$.
 By Gershgorin's circle theorem, $q_1(G)\le 2n-2$.
 It is interesting to know how the signless Laplacian eigenvalues are distributed in $[0,2n-2]$.
-To have a fuller understanding the distribution of the signless Laplacian eigenvalues of given order, Ghodrati and Hosseinzadeh \cite{GH} proposed to investigate the number of signless Laplacian eigenvalues of an $n$-vertex graph in some subintervals of $[0, 2n-2]$.
-To this end, denote by $m_GI$ with $I$ a subinterval $I$ of $[0,2n-2]$ the number of signless Laplacian eigenvalues of an $n$-vertex graph $G$ in $I$, which will be related to structural properties of $G$ for specific $I$.
+To have a fuller understanding of the distribution of the signless Laplacian eigenvalues of a graph of a given order, Ghodrati and Hosseinzadeh \cite{GH} proposed to investigate the number of signless Laplacian eigenvalues of an $n$-vertex graph in some subintervals of $[0, 2n-2]$.
+To this end, denote by $m_GI$ for a subinterval $I$ of $[0,2n-2]$ the number of signless Laplacian eigenvalues of an $n$-vertex graph $G$ that fall inside $I$ (counting multiplicities), which, for specific $I$, will be related to structural properties of $G$.
 Wang and Belardo \cite{WB2} determined all connected graphs with at most two signless Laplacian eigenvalues exceeding two.
 Lin and Zhou \cite{LZ} determined all connected graphs with at most one signless Laplacian eigenvalue exceeding three.
 Some results on the distribution of the signless Laplacian eigenvalues are in fact known from the bounds on the signless Laplacian eigenvalues.
-For example, if $G$ is a graph on $n\ge 2$ vertices, then $q_2(G)\le n-2$ (see \cite{LN,WBHB}), so $m_G[0,n-2]\ge n-1$, and moreover, if $G$ is not complete, then $q_2(G)\ge \delta(G)$ (see \cite{LN}), so $m_G[0, \delta(G))\le n-2$.
+For example, if $G$ is a graph on $n\ge 2$ vertices, then $q_2(G)\le n-2$ (which follows from Lemma \ref{addedges} below, see also \cite{LN,WBHB}), so $m_G[0,n-2]\ge n-1$, and moreover, if $G$ is not complete, then $q_2(G)\ge \delta(G)$ (see \cite{LN}), so $m_G[0, \delta(G))\le n-2$.
 Ghodrati and Hosseinzadeh \cite{GH} established some relationship between the number of signless Laplacian eigenvalues in certain subintervals of $[0,2n-2]$ and graph parameters including independence, clique, chromatic, edge covering and matching numbers.

 The matching number of a graph $G$ is the size of a maximum matching of $G$, and it is denoted by $\nu(G)$.
 For a connected graph $G$ with $u,v\in V(G)$, the distance between $u$ and $v$ in $G$ is the length of a shortest path connecting them in $G$.
 The diameter of $G$ is the greatest distance between vertices in $G$.